ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 [![1](/assets/images/err/1.png)](/assets/images/err/1.png){: .full}

-“Once we have a list of targets, we can use `ffuf` with a custom wordlist that includes common filenames like `panel.zip`, `панель.zip`, `errtraffic.7z`, and many other variations.
+Once we have a list of URLs, we can use `ffuf` with a word list that checks common filenames like `panel.zip`, `панель.zip`, `errtraffic.7z`, and many other variations.

 Using a quick one-liner we can loop through each "target" and run a `ffuf` command: